openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 ![](../../Images/addpreset.png)

+##### Edit a Preset
+Once a preset is created, it is possible to update the policies of the preset.
+It is not possible to update the name and encryption and compression settings.

 ##### k,m,c,x explained
 A policy consist out of 4 numbers labaled as k,m,c,x:
 * k: Each Storage Container Object (SCO) gets  split into k fragments, the data fragments.